top of page

 Photo: Masashi Kuma

 The stone grains are like little pieces of stars, and the overall shape is like a planet in space.
-When you look at it with this in mind, everything beautiful looks like a piece of a star.
+The long, long time in which the stone was formed seems to have the principle of origin of all things.

 Spring